audroller/stochastictrading/README.md

 *There is a known issue between Windows and Mac computers regarding the Yahoo Finance API - there is a chance that the files will not work on your computer!
 I'll try to have an Apple-Compatible version up soon.*

-DisneyForecastingCode1 (I think?) is the final version that was submitted as our final for the class.
+DisneyForecastingCode1 is the final version that was submitted as our final for the class.
+Other code files are starter code provided by the professor and previous unsuccessful attempts.